fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 If _user === null_ is [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy), _loginForm()_ is executed.
 If not, _noteForm()_ is.

 Let's do one more modification.
-If the user is logged-in, their name is shown on the screen:
+If the user is logged in, their name is shown on the screen:

 ```js
 return (